Upload (TV series): Development

 On September 8, 2017, Amazon announced it had ordered a pilot for a new single-camera comedy series created by Greg Daniels.
 On July 28, 2018, Amazon announced it had given the production an order for a first season of ten episodes.
 Daniels and Howard Klein are executive producers, and the series is produced by 3 Arts Entertainment.
+The first season premiered on May 1, 2020.

-On May 8, 2020, Amazon renewed the series for a second season, which premiered March 11, 2022.
-On May 11, 2022, the series was renewed for a third season.
+On May 8, 2020, Amazon renewed the series for a second season, which premiered on March 11, 2022.
+On May 11, 2022, Amazon renewed the series for a third season, which premiered on October 20, 2023.
+In October 2023, Daniels mentioned in an interview with Collider that he was hopeful for a fourth season and that the writing process would begin during November 2023.
+On March 6, 2024, Amazon renewed the series for a fourth and final season, which premiered on August 25, 2025.

 Casting

 In January 2018, it was announced that Robbie Amell and Andy Allo had received the pilot's male and female lead roles.

 While the series was filming its second season in February–March 2021, Paulo Costanzo and Mackenzie Cardwell were cast in recurring roles.
-At the release-date announcement, it was also confirmed that Amell, Allo, Allegra Edwards, Zainab Johnson and Kevin Bigley would return; and Josh Banday, who recurred in Season 1, was promoted to a series regular.
+At the release-date announcement, it was also confirmed that Amell, Allo, Allegra Edwards, Zainab Johnson and Kevin Bigley would return; and Josh Banday, who recurred in the first season, was promoted to a series regular.

 Filming

-Season 1's principal photography took place from March 5 to May 10, 2019, in Vancouver, Canada.
+The first season's principal photography took place from March 5 – May 10, 2019, in Vancouver, Canada.

 Some exterior photography for the Lakeview virtual reality world was shot at Mohonk Mountain House and Preserve in New Paltz, New York, including images of the hotel, groundskeeper, and lake.
 A small number of interior shots, including rooms at the hotel, were also filmed on location.

-Season 2 was filmed from January 25 to April 15, 2021.
+The second season was filmed from January 25 – April 15, 2021.

-Season 3 was filmed from August 15, 2022, to November 2, 2022.
+The third season was filmed from August 15 – November 2, 2022.

+The fourth season was filmed from late August to early October 2024.

 Reception

 Upload received positive reviews.
 On Rotten Tomatoes, the first season has an approval rating of 88% with an average score of 6.9 out of 10 based on reviews from 56 critics.
 The website's critical consensus is, "Though Upload at times suffers from tonal overload, witty writing and a winsome cast make it an afterlife worth living."
 On Metacritic, the season has a weighted average score of 67 out of 100, based on 22 critics, indicating "generally favorable" reviews.

+The second season has an approval rating of 100% with an average score of 7.3/10 based on 15 critics on Rotten Tomatoes.
+The website's critical consensus is, "Uploads sophomore season goes into sleep mode just when it's revving up, but even a truncated installment of this techno afterlife makes for terrific comedy."
+On Metacritic, it received a weighted average score of 72 out of 100, based on 4 critics, indicating "generally favorable" reviews.